jo-pol/MAE-gf/Spiders.md

 "Bolletje".
 > [binche spider][wi-g04] (WI G4)

-Traditional spider, on a binche pricking.
+Traditional spider, on a Binche pricking.
 > [traditional spider, binche style][wi-e02] (WI E2)

 ### Spiders with an eye in a square